bkim3395/Melp/README.md

 [business-2]: https://raw.githubusercontent.com/bkim3395/Melp/master/app/assets/images/github%20readme%20images/business_2.png "Business Page-2"
 ![alt text][business-2]

-In Business show page, user can browse information about the specific business they selected.
-It contains Google Map of business's location, its ratings, address, phone number, website link and three pictures related to the business.
-If user is logged in and did not review the business yet, user can press "Write a Review" button to do so.
+In the business show page, a user can browse information about the specific business they selected.
+It contains Google Map of business's location, its ratings, address, phone number, link to its website and three photos related to the business.
+If a user is logged in and did not review the business yet, they can press "Write a Review" button to do so.

 Below the section containing the business's information, there are list of reviews on that particular business.
 Each review contains the reviewer's name, ratings, text, and, optionally, photo if one or more photos were submitted with the review.